Andrew Gross

 Updated December 21, 2022

 Circumcision proponents typically refer to a penis with foreskin as uncircumcised.
 Opponents use the term intact - as in "intact man" or "intact genitals."
 Many people without a dog in the fight use either word.
 The terminology has become a contentious issue over the past two decades.
-Today I'll examine both terms and learn why uncircumcised is the appropriate term.
+Today I'll examine both terms and explain why uncircumcised is the correct term.

 INTACT